 As VCR, IS gave a talk on 'Wild fruits in the Highlands' to Lochaber Natural History Society in February and again to Inverness Botany Group (by Zoom) in November.
-At the SBC he presented an exhibit about a botanical highlight of 2020, a new site for Melampyrum sylvaticum (Small Cow-wheat) beside the River Arkaig.
+At the SBC he presented an exhibit about a botanical highlight of 2020, a new site for Melampyrum sylvaticum (Small Cow-wheat) beside the River Arkaig (See p.10 and photo inside front cover).

+Argyll (vc98)

-Argyll (vc98) Gordon Rothero
+Gordon Rothero